jeffsf/pyDE1/README.rst

 latest Python version. `PEP
 664 <https://www.python.org/dev/peps/pep-0664/>`__ shows a schedule of
 October, 2022 for Python 3.11.0 release.
 Users should plan on moving to at least Python 3.9 prior to that release.
-Python 3.9 should be "standard" with the forthcoming, Raspberry Pi OS release based on Debian Bullseye.
-Upstream Debian Bullseye is already available.
+Python 3.9 is "standard" with the Debian Bullseye distro, as well as the current, Raspberry Pi OS release.

-Available through ``pip``:
+Available through ``pip`` and installed as dependencies:

+-  ``aiosqlite``
 -  ``bleak``
--  ``aiosqlite``
 -  ``paho-mqtt``
 -  ``PyYAML``
 -  ``requests``